UPDATE! (May 12th 2020) –

-Welcome to the 2020 season of the Wadadli Pen Challenge, the flagship project of the Wadadli Youth Pen Prize, a project that has, since 2004, been nurturing and showcasing the literary (and other) arts in Antigua and Barbuda.
+The 2020 season of the Wadadli Pen Challenge, the flagship project of the Wadadli Youth Pen Prize, a project that has, since 2004, been nurturing and showcasing the literary (and other) arts in Antigua and Barbuda, has wrapped.
+See the complete winners’ breakdown here.
+Here’s the wrap release.

-This is an opportunity for Antiguan and Barbudan residents (only), 35 and younger, writers AND visual artists to challenge themselves creatively.
-We do this with the help of generous 2020 patrons like:
+The Challenge is an opportunity for Antiguan and Barbudan residents (only), 35 and younger, writers AND visual artists to challenge themselves creatively.
+We do this with the help of our generous 2020 patrons.

-And here are the 2020 rules and announcement re special prizes:
+And these were the 2020 rules and announcement re special prizes (N.B. special prizes change from year to year):

 Entries should feel Caribbean-specific and/or inspired (even if set elsewhere including the landscape of the imagination) – this does not mean Caribbean clichés – writing should be imaginative/original not defined by old tropes and stereotypes of Caribbean literature